Why Build Your Own Hyperconverged Infrastructure Solution?

 BYO HCI benefits - Reuse of existing equipment

-Depending on the performance requirements, it may be possible to repurpose existing servers you already have.
+Depending on the performance requirements, it’s possible to repurpose existing servers you already have.
 This not only prolongs the useful life of the servers but also reduces the upfront acquisition costs.

 A side-effect is that fewer servers are sent to landfill, contributing to your Green IT strategy.